 Navy Federal has a national scope, so you can be house hunting in any state and apply for a home loan.
 Like any lender with a broad offering of mortgages, the qualifications vary for each one.

-A unique feature of selecting Navy Federal as your mortgage provider is that having nontraditional credit is ok, including cell phone and rental payments.
-So even if you don’t have a substantial credit history or some negative items, you could still potentially qualify.
-Another perk is that Navy Federal allows you to qualify for a lower loan amount than most other lenders.
+Navy Federal uses alternative credit data, including cell phone and rental payments.
+So, even if you don’t have a substantial credit history or some negative items, you could still potentially qualify.
+They don’t advertise a minimum credit score and typically allow you to qualify for a lower loan amount than most other lenders.

 Navy Federal breaks down its mortgage offerings into seven distinct categories, although there are even variations within each one.

-For Navy Federal members who are military service members, the VA loan offers a 0% down payment option and low interest rates.
-The interest rates are fixed and there’s no mortgage insurance.
+For Navy Federal members who are military service members, the VA loan offers a 0% down payment option and low mortgage interest rates.
+It comes with fixed interest rates, and you won’t need to pay private mortgage insurance (PMI).
 Plus, you can access terms ranging between 10 years and 30 years.

-With slightly higher interest rates compared to a VA loan, the Military Choice option offer easier qualifications.
-Similarly, it provides 100% financing so you don’t have to worry about a down payment, and there’s also no PMI.
+With slightly higher rates than a VA loan, the Military Choice option offers more accessible qualifications.
+Similarly, it provides 100% financing, so you don’t have to worry about a down payment, and there’s also no PMI.
 With a fixed rate, you can also select loan terms between 16 years and 30 years.

-Navy Federal offers conventional fixed rate mortgages for all credit union members.
-There’s a minimum down payment of 5% and you don’t have to add PMI to your monthly payment.
-The loan terms are flexible, starting as quick as 10 years and as long as 30 years.
-This helps you pick the length that works best for your monthly budget.
+Navy Federal Credit Union offers conventional fixed-rate mortgages for all credit union members.
+There’s a minimum down payment of 5%, and you don’t have to add PMI to your monthly payment.
+In addition, the loan terms are flexible, from 10 to 30 years.

 100% Financing HomeBuyers Choice

-Another fixed rate option, this program for first time home buyers helps you get a mortgage with no down payment.
-You can even qualify for a jumbo loan up to $1 million.
-This option also allows you to waive the 1.75% funding fee if you increase your interest rate by 0.375%.
+Another fixed rate option, this program for first-time homebuyers, helps you get a mortgage with no down payment.
+You can even qualify for a jumbo loan of up to $1 million.
+This option allows you to waive the 1.75% funding fee if you increase your interest rate by 0.375%.